Cipher Hunt: Tenth clue: Piercy, California

 The View-Master from the ninth clue contained slides depicting the area around Confusion Hill in Piercy, California, a tourist trap similar to the Mystery Shack, Grunkle Stan's business in the series.
 One of the slides also contains an image of Snoqualmie Falls in Washington, a waterfall known for appearing in the television series Twin Peaks, an inspiration to Gravity Falls.
 This pointed to the tenth clue being located at Confusion Hill.

 The ninth clue mentioned a "gift shop" and using a "password" to buy an "eyeball jar".
-A fan went to the gift shop at Confusion Hill, but needed to know a certain password to buy a jar containing fake eyeballs which was located behind the register.
-The password was "FILBRICK," the word written in invisible ink on the back of the fake money (known as Stan Bucks) packaged with the jigsaw puzzle.
-Using the password, the fan retrieved the eyeball jar and found the tenth clue written on the bottom of it.
+A group of fans went to Confusion Hill early in the morning, but had to wait around for it to open.
+After they got in, they discovered a jar containing fake eyeballs in the gift shop which was located on a shelf behind the register.
+However, they needed to know a certain password to buy it.
+The password was "FILBRICK," the word written in invisible ink on the back of the Stan Bucks packaged with the jigsaw puzzle.
+Using the password, a fan retrieved the eyeball jar and found the tenth clue written on the bottom of it.
 Additionally, Hirsch stated that fans will receive a prize if they take a selfie with the framed photo of the Gravity Falls crew at Confusion Hill.
 The framed photo is from a different Gravity Falls event called "Mystery Tour 2013".